Code-Institute-Submissions/newtotech/Readme.md

 ### **Deployment**

 The site is hosted using Github pages and deployed from the master branch.
-Code is written using visual studio code and utilised gitpod to push to github.
+Utilising gitpod, the information are commited and pushed from gitpod to github.
 Under the repository, you will see
 - A separate file for HTML
 - A separate file for CSS
 - A separate folder for images